How I Created a Particle Clock and Won the #FlutterClock Challenge

 }

-Even though the underlying code is complex, Flutter makes laying things out manageable with widget composition.
+Even though the underlying code is complex, Flutter’s widget composition makes laying things out manageable.

 Flutter Clock widget layers